Samsursekh/Placement-Practice/priya-practise/React-theory question.md

-# hat is Reactjs?
+# what is Reactjs?
-React is a JavaScript library that makes building user interfaces easy.
-It was developed by Facebook.
+- React is a JavaScript library that makes building user interfaces easy.
+- It was developed by Facebook.

 # Does React use HTML?
 No, It uses JSX, which is similar to HTML.

 # what is JSX?
 JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.
 JSX makes it easier to write and add HTML in React.

-# Advantages of React.JS
+# Advantages of React.JS / Name the important features of React
+- Easy Creation of the Dynamic Web Applications
+- React uses virtual dom, which makes web application.
+- Performance faster
 - Reusable Components
-- Easy Creation of the Dynamic Web Applications
+- unidireactional data flow
+- dedicated tools foe easy debugging/
 - The Support of Handy Tools
 - Easy to understand and easy to use
 - SEO Friendly
 - Having JavaScript Library
-- The Benefit of Having JavaScript Library
 - Scope for Testing the Codes
+- Allows you to use 3rd party libraries
+- Time-Saving
+- Faster Development
+- Simplicity and Composable
+- Fully supported by Facebook.

 # Disadvantages of react.js